rparkr/ml-projects/README.md

 # Craiyon Text2Image
-I created an [sort-of API to generate images](/craiyon_text2image.ipynb) using the Craiyon text-to-image model, available at: https://www.craiyon.com/
+I created a [sort-of API to generate images](/craiyon_text2image.ipynb) using the Craiyon text-to-image model, available at: https://www.craiyon.com/

 ![](/images/craiyon_text2image_demo.png)

 # Text analytics assignments
 I took a computational linguistics course and compiled my work on course assignments into a single notebook.
-In [this notebook](/text_analytics_assignments.ipynb), I compute precision and recall for varioius NLP algorithms, compare categories and word frequency distributions across a corpus, classify sentiment, use part-of-speech tagging, predict categories using synsets from WordNet, and use LDA to visualize topics, compute the number of topcis using perplexity and coherence, and use a lot of RegEx, web scraping, NLTK, and topic modeling with Gensim.
+In [this notebook](/text_analytics_assignments.ipynb), I compute precision and recall for various NLP algorithms, compare categories and word frequency distributions across a corpus, classify sentiment, use part-of-speech tagging, predict categories using synsets from WordNet, and use LDA to visualize topics, compute the number of topics using perplexity and coherence, and use a lot of RegEx, web scraping, NLTK, and topic modeling with Gensim.

 ![](/images/text_analytics_perplexity_and_coherence.png "Perplexty and coherence chart for topic modeling")